PosnicAntoine/TIA_Master2_ARProject/README.md

 * The Highest difficulty ask you to get every gems possibles.

-* The pipe will make you fly, but also stabilize in the air.
+* The pipe will make you fly, but also stabilize you in the air.

 * Sheeps push you around.